Info

 - The

-action has a matching actionner to gracefully terminate a running workload withkubernetes:terminate
+Terminate Podaction has a matching actionner to gracefully terminate a running workload withkubernetes:terminate. - The

 Finally, the two actions are initiated as instant response actions when the matching Falco rule Unexpected outbound connection destination is triggered.